 What makes this streetwear brand different from competitors?

-I don’t see fashion as a competitive sport, for brands to grow they have to come together and make timeless or great collaborations, i think our brand offers something every other great brand out there does, we all have our audience and people rooting for us & that’s really all that matters.
+I don’t see fashion as a competitive sport.
+For brands to grow, they have to come together and make timeless or great collaborations.
+I think our brand offers something every other great brand out there does.
+We all have our audience and people rooting for us, and that’s really all that matters.

-I think it’s very serious and deserves some more light shed on the topic, it’s just funny how some of these brands come overnight, aren’t known, do not have a community or anything they represent and they just claim they are streetwear & start selling tees for $300-500, now I don’t wanna rain on their parade but all they gotta know is they’re not “streetwear” ‘cause they do not represent the essence of the culture of street wear.
+I think it’s very serious and deserves some more light shed on the topic.
+It’s just funny how some of these brands come overnight, aren’t known, do not have a community or anything they represent, and just claim they are streetwear and start selling tees for $300-500.
+Now, I don’t wanna rain on their parade, but all they gotta know is they’re not “streetwear” because they do not represent the essence of the culture of street wear.

 What do you think differentiates streetwear from luxurious wear?